 There are a few dominant resume templates in use today: chronological, functional, and hybrid, which is a combination of the two.
 A chronological resume format lists a candidate's work experience in reverse-chronological order.
 A functional resume format focuses on highlighting the candidate's skills and achievements, rather than work experience.
 While the functional resume format can be an attractive option for job seekers with little experience, most employers prefer a chronological or hybrid resume format.
 Whatever resume format you decide to use, be sure that your format remains consistent throughout the job resume.

 3. Pay attention to technical details

 When editing your resume, make sure there are no punctuation, grammatical, spelling, or other errors that will make your resume look unprofessional.
-Then, have a friend or family member read it again to catch any mistakes you might have missed — you can’t afford a typo or missing word.
+Then, have a friend or family member read it again to catch any mistakes you might have missed — you can't afford a typo or missing word as a candidate with no prior work experience.
 Also, be sure to vary your language and utilize action verbs throughout your resume to keep your reader engaged.

 4. Take stock of your achievements and activities

 Make a list of absolutely everything you've done that might be useful on a resume.
 From this list, you'll then need to narrow down what to actually include on your resume.
 Different things might be relevant to different jobs you apply for, so keep a full list and pick the most relevant things from it to include on your resume when you send it out.